sguzman/grapejuice/README.md

 uri's are not supported by default.
 Grapejuice aims to address these problems and make Roblox easy to get setup op Linux.

 ## Requirements
+You need a recent version of `wine` in order to run Roblox.
+A Wine version in the 4.x series or higher is recommended.
+The [WineHQ website](https://wiki.winehq.org/Ubuntu) has a guide on getting a newer version of Wine installed on Ubuntu.

 Grapejuice is written using Python 3.
 The only two requirements for running Grapejuice are `python-pip` and `python-virtualenv`.
 Depending on your Linux distribution you might have to install `python3-pip` and `python3-virtualenv` instead.

+`gtk3` is required for the graphical user interface, but this should already be installed on most modern Linux distributions.

 ## Installation
 - Clone this repository